JohanVer/freicar_docs/docs/simulator.md

 ![alt text](https://github.com/JohanVer/freicar_docs/raw/master/images/maps/freicar_race_2.png "") | freicar_race_2.aismap

 ## Competition Mode
-By default the simulator provides ground-truth localization (a tf-transform from /map to /car_name) and ground-truth odometry.
+By default, the simulator provides ground-truth localization (a tf-transform from /map to /car_name) and ground-truth odometry.
 However in the final competition this information won't be available.
 In the ```local_comp_launch.launch``` a argument named ```comp_mode``` is defined (default: false).
 If ```comp_mode``` is set to true the ground-truth localization is not published anymore.
 The simulated odometry measurements are always overlaid with gaussian noise, no matter how the  ```comp_mode``` is set.